 The third item on our list is Sulfodene Medicated Shampoo.
 With a number of good reviews online this product relies a little more on chemicals to treat your dog's itchy skin and parasites in comparison with the abovementioned all-natural shampoo, but a little less aggressive than the Synergylabs' product.

 The main issue I found while using this medicated shampoo is the application.
 Let me explain.
-It is recommended to leave the shampoo on your dog’s skin for up to 10 minutes before washing it off.
-My friend struggled trying to keep her dog still for it to be effective.
+It is recommended to leave the shampoo on your dog's skin for up to 10 minutes before washing it off.
+My friend struggled to try to keep her dog still for it to be effective.
 If your dog is a little less restless than hers is, then this should not be an issue at all.

 This shampoo is clearly boasting chemicals in its list of ingredients but they seem less concentrated which makes for a less aggressive product.
 Additionally, Sulfodene is a conditioner, too.
 Meaning, it moisturizes the skin to avoid dryness while also using chemicals to try and solve the underlying issue.
 All in all, I think this is a good middle ground between oil-based natural shampoos and chemical-based medicated shampoos.